mattzeunert/mattzeunert.github.io/_posts/2018-02-19-when-to-write-tests.md

 You fix any bugs you find but don't write any tests to prevent similar problems in the future.

 The obvious advantage here is that you don't need to spend time on the tests.
-Hopefully, your bugfix can identify and fix the root cause of the bug and fix any code that's confusing and unclear.
-So next time that part of the code is modified you'll not break it again.
+Hopefully, your bugfix can identify and fix the root cause of the bug and fix any code that's confusing or unclear.
+So next time you work on that part of the code you hopefully won't introduce another defect.

-But you won't know if you broke it again.
+But you won't know whether or not you broke it again!
 You risk breaking the same functionality over and over again.

 Every time you find a bug you gain some knowledge about what functionality is more or less fragile.
 If you just fix the bug and do nothing else that knowledge is lost into the void.

-Even if you can't write tests right now, consider keeping track of significant defects that can be tested in the future.
+Even if you can't write tests right now, consider keeping track of common defects that can be tested in the future.

 ## So, what's the right approach?